The Old Wood Stove

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on January 31, 2012, in Tradition and tagged canada, Heat, Newfoundland, Newfoundland & Labrador, Straits-White Bay North, Tetley, The Straits White Bay North, Wood-burning stove.
+Posted on January 31, 2012, in Culture and tagged canada, Heat, Newfoundland, Newfoundland & Labrador, Straits-White Bay North, Tetley, The Straits White Bay North, Wood-burning stove.
 Bookmark the permalink.
 4 Comments.